How to Treat Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a condition when the median nerve of the arms becomes squeezed at the wrist.
 This median nerve gives and controls sensation and impulses of the muscles of the palm which include the thumb and all fingers with the exception of the little finger so when it is too squeezed it fails to function properly giving the hands, the fingers and the muscles too much discomfort.

-Women have the higher risk of getting into this kind of condition because their median nerve is smaller than that of men There are several factors that contribute to this disorder such a rheumatoid arthritis, overactive pituary gland, retention of fluid, and many others.
+Women have the higher risk of getting into this kind of condition because their median nerve is smaller than that of men There are several factors that contribute to this disorder such a rheumatoid arthritis, overactive pituitary gland, retention of fluid, and many others.
 There are many possible causes for this condition, but all symptoms are the same.

 What to Do When You Have Carpal Tunnel Syndrome

 If you have this condition, it is better to consult a rehab doctor and not a neurologist or any other kind of doctor.
 I am here talking through experience.
 I made the mistake of going to a neurologist who is also surgeon that performs surgery for carpal tunnel patients among others.
 The doctor gave me no other option but undergo open carpal tunnel release surgery which he said is the ultimate and the best solution to Carpal tunnel syndrome.

 As I was already tired of suffering from pain, I wanted immediate relief.
 I trusted that doctor all at once and did not even ask for second opinion from other doctors.
 I have medical card anyway so I consented to undergo surgery.
 At first I asked if it is possible to do the surgery one after the other heals but he said better do both at the same time so I believed him.